PeacexF/NewsSummaryBot/README.md

-# RSS News Summarizer Telegram Bot
+# News Summarizer Telegram Bot

-A Telegram bot that collects news from RSS feeds, processes them, and delivers AI-generated summaries directly to users.
+A Telegram bot that collects news from RSS feeds, processes them, deduplicates them, and delivers AI-generated summaries.

 The project is designed as a modular pipeline:
-`data collection → filtering → processing → delivery`
+`data collection → storage → filtering → processing → delivery`

 ---